-As the novel coronavirus continues to spread, I’ve been talking to a lot of other consultants about what they are doing and how they are handling it from a personal and business perspective.
+As the COVID crisis spread and now lingers, I’ve been talking to a lot of other consultants about what they are doing and how they are handling it from a personal and business perspective.
 They are worried about their health, their families, their communities, and their clients.
 Fortunately, all the consultants I know are taking the right precautions, including practicing social distancing.
 But a lot of consultants are also worried about their livelihoods.
 Most have already lost business or had business they counted on for revenue delayed.
 I sure have!
 Some folks have gone from a full schedule of business to nothing or next to nothing.
 They know that doing their part to keep everyone around them healthy and safe is paramount, but loss of that much revenue without knowing when or if it will come back is frightening.

 What can you do?
 Here are a few ideas that you can consider during these turbulent times.

 Reach out to your current and past clients and offer to assist them as they are in the midst of this crisis.
 Identify specific ways you can support your clients within your area of expertise that would be valuable to them.
 You don’t need to suddenly become a coronavirus expert.
 Clients may just need an extra hand or additional expertise that you have, especially if their leaders and staff are likely now overwhelmed and stressed out.
 If nothing else, let them know that you care about them and are ready to help if they need it.

 Get creative about how you can deliver your services.
 Consider if there are ways you can deliver some of your services or provide new services remotely.
 Don’t assume it is not possible!
 There are a lot of technologies now available that make it easier.
 Switching up how you deliver services or adding services can keep revenue flowing in and show your clients that you are flexible and focused on value for them no matter what.